 Passenger Air Travel

-Gerald R. Ford International Airport is served by five passenger airlines with 120 daily scheduled nonstop flights to and from 24 major market destinations.
+Gerald R. Ford International Airport is served by seven passenger airlines with 140 daily scheduled nonstop flights to and from 30 major market destinations.

-- There are two cargo airlines located at Gerald R. Ford International.
+- One cargo airline serves Gerald R. Ford International.

-- More than 222,500 pounds of air cargo pass through Gerald R. Ford International Airport each day, more than 111 tons per day!
+- More than 249,435 pounds of air cargo pass through Gerald R. Ford International Airport each day, that's 125 tons per day!

-- Nearly 1,500 people work at the airport, the majority being employed by airport tenants.
+- More than 1,800 people work at the airport, the majority being employed by airport tenants.

-- The airport generates over $500 million annually in economic activity throughout its West Michigan 13-county service area.
+- The airport generates $3.1 billion in economic output for the West Michigan region.